-The idea is simple: we bring the hope and joy of Christmas to one of the world’s darkest places, the abortion clinic, in hopes that the familiar sounds of Christmas carols might save a life.
+One of the Pro-Life Action League’s favorite events of the year is our “Peace in the Womb” Christmas caroling day.
+The idea is simple: we bring the hope and joy of Christmas to one of the world’s darkest places—the abortion clinic—in hopes that the familiar sounds of Christmas carols will save a life.

 And, in fact, lives have been saved by our peaceful, prayerful witness when women heard our songs from inside the abortion facility and chose life for their children.

 To hold your own “Peace in the Womb” caroling day, click here to fill out the application form, and follow the simple instructions below!

 - Sharing your caroling day with the media

 - Get an “All I Want for Christmas is Peace in the Womb” banner

 - Assign key jobs to members of your team

 - On your caroling day, bring everything you need

 - Take pictures and video of your caroling day